2020 GEAR Group Opportunities

 - Prepare for and actively participate in all four web conferences on camera using the ZOOM platform.

 - Write and present a 5-minute case presentation.
 This can pertain to something your state is working on already or something under consideration related to the GEAR Group topic.
-Case presentations are followed by group discussion, offering presenters the opportunity to gather wisdom, feedback, and guidance from peers and a subject matter expert.
+Case presentations are followed by group discussion, offering presenters the opportunity to gather wisdom, feedback, and guidance from peers and a strategist.

 - Review written case presentations in advance of GEAR Group sessions and be prepared to share ideas and resources with fellow participants.